When I started podcasting in 2005, I had 5 kids 10 and under in my house. It seemed like a pipe dream that I’d ever get an episode published.

-Over the years I’ve learned a few things about podcasting as a hobby.
+Over the years I’ve learned a few things about podcasting.
 One of them is how to podcast with kids in the house.

 5 Tips for Podcasting When You Have Little Kids

 1. Do a lot of prep for your podcast.
 You can usually do this in 20-30 minute spurts.
 This will help you organize your thoughts and have a plan.
 Also, pick a specific day and time you will record.
-Let your wife know.
-Before you record make sure the dishes are done, the trash has been taken out of the house, and rub your wife’s feet or give her a massage.
-In other words, bribe your wife.
+Let your spouse know.
+Before you record, make sure the dishes are done, the trash has been taken out of the house, and rub your spouse’s feet or give them a massage.
+In other words, bribe your spouse.

 2. Leave the house.
 Ask your pastor if you can use the church.
 Go to a park.
 Record in your car.
 Record at work on your lunch break.
 I’ve recorded podcasts at the park, in my car, and on my lunch break.
 If there isn’t a specific time and place that is conducive to podcasting you’ll need to find a way to fit it in.

 3. Record early in the morning or late at night.
 This may mean you can’t be as enthusiastic (loud) when you record but you can still record.
 This also means making sure you’ve got your stuff together.
 Get up 30 minutes before the family and record.
 Just record.
 Don’t worry about posting it online, etc. Just record the episode and worry about the logistics later.
 If all you have is 20-30 minutes then record the episode and find time later to edit and post.